liuchengxu/vim-clap/README.md

 #### `maple`

-`maple` is a tiny wrapper of [fuzzy-matcher](https://github.com/lotabout/fuzzy-matcher), which is actually the algorithm used by [skim](https://github.com/lotabout/skim) and [fzy](https://github.com/jhawthorn/fzy), with the matched indices exposed to be highlighted in vim-clap's async providers.
+`maple` is essentially a tiny wrapper of [skim](https://github.com/lotabout/skim) and [fzy](https://github.com/jhawthorn/fzy), with the matched indices exposed to be highlighted in vim-clap's async providers.

 ```bash
 cargo install --path . --force